Arthur Schwartz: Career

 Among other Broadway musicals for which Schwartz wrote the music are: The Band Wagon (1931), A Tree Grows in Brooklyn (1951), By the Beautiful Sea (1954), The Gay Life (1961), and Jennie (1963).
 His films include the MGM musical The Band Wagon (1953) with lyrics by Dietz.
+Schwartz and Dietz's music was given tribute in the 1972 Broadway revue That's Entertainment.

 Schwartz also worked as a producer, for Columbia Pictures.
 His work includes the musical Cover Girl (1944) and the Cole Porter biographical film Night and Day (1946).

 Family

 Schwartz was married to 1930s Broadway ingénue Kay Carrington, until her death when their first son, Jonathan Schwartz (born 1938), was 14.
 Jonathan is now a radio personality and sometime musician.
 Schwartz's younger son, Paul Schwartz (born 1956), with actress/dancer Mary Schwartz, is a composer, conductor, pianist, and producer.

 Death

 Arthur Schwartz died September 3, 1984, in Kintnersville, Pennsylvania.

 Awards

 Schwartz received two Academy Award nominations for Best Song: the first in 1944 for "They're Either Too Young or Too Old" in the film Thank Your Lucky Stars; the second in 1948 for "A Gal in Calico" from the film The Time, the Place and the Girl.

 In 1972, Schwartz was inducted into the Songwriters Hall of Fame.
 In 1981, he was inducted in 1981 into the American Theater Hall of Fame.

 In 1990, Schwartz's hit, "That's Entertainment" from the film The Band Wagon, was awarded the ASCAP Award for Most Performed Feature Film Standard.